-Azure Compute (PaaS) – You must provision additional compute resources in advance to ensure resources are available in another region during a disaster.
+Azure Compute (IaaS) – You must provision additional compute resources in advance to ensure resources are available in another region during a disaster.
 For more information, see Azure resiliency technical guidance.

-Azure Storage - Geo-Redundant storage (GRS) is configured by default when an Azure Storage account is created.
+Azure Storage - If you're using managed disks, learn about cross-region backups with Azure Backup, and replicating VMs from one region to another with Azure Site Recovery.
+If you're using storage accounts, then geo-redundant storage (GRS) is configured by default when an Azure Storage account is created.
 With GRS, your data is automatically replicated three times within the primary region, and three times in the paired region.
 For more information, see Azure Storage Redundancy Options.

-Azure SQL Databases – With Azure SQL Standard Geo-Replication, you can configure asynchronous replication of transactions to a paired region.
-With premium geo-replication, you can configure replication to any region in the world; however, we recommend you deploy these resources in a paired region for most disaster recovery scenarios.
+Azure SQL Database – With Azure SQL Database Geo-Replication, you can configure asynchronous replication of transactions to any region in the world; however, we recommend you deploy these resources in a paired region for most disaster recovery scenarios.
 For more information, see Geo-Replication in Azure SQL Database.

-Azure Resource Manager - Resource Manager inherently provides logical isolation of service management components across regions.
+Azure Resource Manager - Resource Manager inherently provides logical isolation of components across regions.
 This means logical failures in one region are less likely to impact another.

 Benefits of paired regions

 Physical isolation – When possible, Azure prefers at least 300 miles of separation between datacenters in a regional pair, although this isn't practical or possible in all geographies.
 Physical datacenter separation reduces the likelihood of natural disasters, civil unrest, power outages, or physical network outages affecting both regions at once.
 Isolation is subject to the constraints within the geography (geography size, power/network infrastructure availability, regulations, etc.).